duartegroup/autodE/README.md

 Then, initialising _Reactant_ and _Product_ objects, generating a _Reaction_ object from those and invoking a method e.g. _locate_transtion_state()_ or _calculate_reaction_profile()_.

 See _examples/_ for example usage.
+Additional documentation is available at [duartegroup.github.io/autodE/](https://duartegroup.github.io/autodE/).